zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

             return -2;
         }

-- The receiver waits for a SET frame reception amd acknowledges it by sending a UA frame back.
+- The receiver waits for a SET frame reception and acknowledges it by sending a UA frame back.

         if (connectionParameters.role == LlRx) {
             //wait for frame to arrive